Charles de Blanchefort: Life

-Charles de Créquy, ca. 1575 to 17 March 1638, was the only child of Antoine de Blanchefort (ca. 1545-1575), and Chrétienne d’Aguerre (1556-1611), Lady-in-waiting or dame d’honneur to Louise de Lorraine.
+Charles de Créquy, ca. 1575 to 17 March 1638, was the only child of Antoine de Blanchefort (ca. 1545–1575), and Chrétienne d’Aguerre (1556–1611), lady-in-waiting or dame d'honneur to Louise de Lorraine.

 The de Créquy family were distributed throughout Northern France, with branches at Fressin, Bernieulles, Auffay and Heilly.
 They originated from Créquy, in Artois, which formed part of the French-speaking Southern Spanish Netherlands until annexed by France in 1659.
-Charles' father Antoine de Blanchefort inherited his titles and lands from his uncle, another Antoine (1531-1574), Roman Catholic Bishop of Amiens and advisor to Charles IX.
+Créqui's father Antoine de Blanchefort inherited his titles and lands from his uncle, another Antoine (1531–1574), Roman Catholic Bishop of Amiens and advisor to Charles IX.

 This background is significant in understanding their importance; Catholic loyalists from a disputed border province, in a period when France was divided by the Wars of Religion and threatened by the Spanish Empire, then the dominant power in Europe.
 Charles later married into the Lesdiguières family, Huguenots from the Dauphiné, which was then another border province.

-In 1595, he married Madeleine de Bonne (1576-1621), daughter of François de Bonne, duc de Lesdiguières (1543-1626); they had four children, Françoise (1596-1656), Charles (1598-1630), François (1600–1677) and Madeleine (1609-1676).
-After his first wife's death in 1621, Charles married her half-sister Françoise de Bonne (1604-1647), ensuring his succession as duc de Lesdiguières when his father-in-law died in 1626.
+In 1595, Créqui married Madeleine de Bonne (1576–1621), daughter of François de Bonne, duc de Lesdiguières (1543–1626); they had four children, Françoise (1596–1656), Charles (1598–1630), François (1600–1677) and Madeleine (1609–1676).
+After his first wife's death in 1621, Créqui married her half-sister Françoise de Bonne (1604–1647), ensuring his succession as duc de Lesdiguières when his father-in-law died in 1626.